Dental Implants in Camas, WA

 How painful is getting a dental implant?

 Patient comfort is one of our highest priorities and we offer many different anesthesia and sedation options to ensure you are as comfortable as possible.
-Simple procedures like extractions and implant placements may only require local anesthesia, while IV sedation is used during more complex procedures so you can rest until the procedure is over.
+Simple procedures like extractions and implant placements may only require local anesthesia.

 What is the downside of dental implants?